19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/Author's Note/Making Ancestries.md

 # Making Ancestries
-Your can absolutely play Myth & Shadow without Ancestries.
+Your can absolutely play Myth & Shadow with only one ancestry (typically human).
 Ancestries are always, in my opinion, setting specific.
 ## Design your own ancestries
 If your setting has other fantasy ancestries, then the appropriate details you need are: